 A: Ken, As long as the plywood is sealed, it should stick fine to it.
 Using a good quality primer to seal it first and then applying it would work great!

 Q: I have a blazer that has been painted with a type of bed liner.
 The surface almost feels like 100 grit sandpaper to the touch.
 How would this product stick and will it be durable and look ok on top of this crappy paint.

-That is hard to say without being there to look at it.
+A: Matt, That is hard to say without being there to look at it.
 This product will stick to about anything, even not totally flat surfaces, but it HAS to be clean and in good shape.
-To get it to adhere to areas that have small indentations from the bed liner spray, you can use a heavy paint brush to dab the product against the vehicle, instead of the squeegee to help release any air trapped underneath.
-As long as the paint is not coming up itself, you shpould be ok.
+Bed liner material is oil based and will not let the glue stick.
+As long as the paint is not coming up itself, you should be ok.

 Q: I want the camo material to install my self?
 Can you suppy it and how much is it?